lukanovak/pigeon-pod/README.md

 ### Using Docker Compose (Recommended)

+** Make sure you have Docker and Docker Compose installed on your machine.**

 1. Use the docker-compose configuration file, modify environment variables according to your needs
 ```yml
 version: '3.9'